9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 Takeaway

-Unlike what most believe, choosing the right basketball court surface color is more than just about style.
-The right combination can make your court feel larger, brighter, cooler, and more welcoming for players and visitors alike.
+Unlike what most court owners believe, choosing a basketball court surface color isn’t just about style.
+It can make your court feel larger, brighter, cooler, and more welcoming for both players and visitors.

-From modern blue tones and clean neutral grays to classic athletic greens, selecting the right basketball court material and color scheme can completely transform your playing surface.
+Court owners today have a lot of options to choose from modern blue tones and clean neutral grays to classic athletic greens.
+The right combination of basketball court material and color scheme can completely transform your playing surface.

 If you’re planning to upgrade your existing court or planning to build a new basketball court, contact Pine State Courts to make thoughtful color and surface selection so your court performs well for years to come.